Knutschbert/ArgonSDK-FieldGuide/docs/Tutorials/T2 Create a Free-For-All Map (FFA).md

 ## 1 Requirements
 -  Unreal Engine 4.25.4
 -  [recursively cloned](https://explainshell.com/explain?cmd=git+clone+--recursive) version of our  [[ArgonSDK#Repository]]
+Optional:
+- Re-generated mesh and texture assets (AssetGenerator) (_so you can reuse TB’s visual assets_)

 ## 2 Introduction
 In this tutorial, we will create a simple FFA Map Using Sublevels (More info: [UE Docs: Sublevels](https://docs.unrealengine.com/4.27/en-US/Basics/Levels/CollaborateWithSublevels))